pallad-lang/pallad/README.md

 ## Features

 ### Implementation
 Pallad is built on **Rust**.
-Provides a step by step code running:
+Provides a step-by-step code running:
 ```text
 -> Tokenize
    -> Parse
       -> Compile
          -> Run
 ```
-Each code will be passed to lexer, lexer converts code's text to a list of tokens (tokenize).
-Then, tokens will be passed to parser to generate statements and create a AST, which will be used in compiler to trasform to a bytecode-like stack (program).
-Program will be passed to VM to execute in order (in Rust).
++Each code is passed to the lexer, which converts the code's text to a list of tokens (tokenize).
+Then, tokens are passed to the parser to generate statements and create an AST, which is used by the compiler to transform to a bytecode-like stack (program).
+The program is passed to the VM for execution in order (in Rust).

 ### Syntax
 Pallad uses English keywords (often abbreviated) and standard symbols from other languages.
 Its syntax is similar to Python and GDScript: keywords and declarations define expressions, and indentation separates code blocks.